IPGC Local Rules

 Effective from 1st July 2019 and should be read in conjunction with the 2019 Rules of Golf.

-If any point in dispute is not covered, or is unknown, the player should play a second ball for the remainder of that hole.
+If any point in dispute is not covered, or is unknown, the player should play a second ball for the remainder of that hole but before playing must nominate which ball is to count (in case either ball could be an option under the Rules).
 After the round the facts should be put to the organiser of the day for a ruling.

 Players with questions on IPGC Local Rules should ask their IPGC representative for a definitive answer.